ASME hot water biomass boiler manufactured in Canada

 Output ranges from 545,942 BTU/hr (160 kW) up to 5,118,213 BTU/hr (1.5MW).
 Our hydronic boilers, as any pressure vessel, have a Canadian Registration Number (CRN).
 They are manufactured to ASME section IV by our partner ProMétal Plus in Deschambault, QC.

 Säätötuli boilers are especially designed to be connected to a Säätötuli burner and Säätötuli biomass fuel silo and conveyor.
-You can see the different equipment we can offer on this page.
+You can see the different equipment we can offer on our page about the biomass silo systems.

 The boilers are fitted with an 18-inch access door, making cleaning and servicing easy and allowing to check the aspect of your flame easily.